This is part two of Hugh's look at the elements of classic shaving.

 The primary misconception about shaving in this era of multiple-blade disposable cartridges is that a single blade can't give you a close shave.
 The is actually not true.
 The trick to using a safety razor is proper beard prep (see yesterday's post), maintaining the blade at a 30-degree angle against the skin, and using short strokes while letting the weight of the razor do the work.
 You don't want to apply any additional pressure or you'll end up with razor burn.

 There's a little learning curve to using a safety razor, but there was a learning curve when you began shaving in the first place.
 After a couple shaves your muscle memory takes over and it all becomes second nature.
-There are many helpful tutorials on YouTube that go over the basics of the double-edged safety razor - I found this one gave a good overview.
+There are many helpful tutorials on YouTube that go over the basics of the double-edged safety razor, if you want a little extra advice.

 Aside from getting a close shave and looking hot while doing it. using a double-sided safety razor has other benefits.
-It is much more cost effective than using expensive proprietary shaving refills - a pack of ten premium blades costs $8.50 at Hugh, and you get to use both sides of the blade.
+It is much more cost effective than using expensive proprietary shaving refills, and you get to use both sides of the blade.
 And because there are no plastic parts, disposing a razor blade is simply returning metal to the earth.
 Groovy, man.

-If you are merely curious about trying the double-edged safety razor but don't want to make a big financial commitment, we also sell the Vie-Long safety razor, made in Spain.
-It is a bit lighter and the quality isn't as obvious as the Merkur, but it is only $15 (including one blade) and a great way to test the waters.
+If you are merely curious about trying the double-edged safety razor but don't want to make a bigger financial commitment, we also sell the Vie-Long safety razor, made in Spain.
+It is a bit lighter and the quality isn't as obvious as the Merkur, but it is quite affordable and a great way to test the waters.

 Lastly, for those of you enjoying a complicated facial hair moment, we do offer the Merkur Detailing Safety Razor.
-Each end of the blade is a different size for shaving with precision, and it is $33.
+Each end of the blade is a different size for shaving with precision.

 Of course, there are other options available, and accessories other than the ones we stock.
 Ask about them, we can easily special items.